Click here to go to the Golden Gate Bridge Menu

-Fast Forward SummaryTM – You can rent a bike in San Francisco or bring your own, and riding your bike across the Golden Gate Bridge to Sausalito offers views that are simply breathtaking.
+You can rent a bike in San Francisco or bring your own, and biking the Golden Gate Bridge to the Sausalito Ferry offers views that are simply breathtaking.
 You can return to the Ferry Building or Fisherman’s Wharf in San Francisco by ferry, and your bike rides with you on the trip back.

-If you elect to ride back to San Francisco from Sausalito instead of taking the Ferry there are different tricky spots and no signs for which way to go after you climb a steep hill — we give you directions on this special page about taking the southbound route across the Bridge.
+If you elect to ride back to San Francisco after descending the hill into Sausalito instead of taking the Ferry there are different tricky spots and no signs for which way to go after you climb a steep hill — we give you directions on this special page about taking the southbound route across the Bridge.

-During Summer and Holidays there may be delays in bikes boarding ferries in Sausalito (see our complete Ferry Guide) .
+During Summer and Holidays there may be delays in bikes boarding ferries in Sausalito due to the large number of visitors.
+(See also our complete Ferry Guide) .

-What You Can’t Do: Electric bikes may not be ridden on the Golden Gate Bridge sidewalk with their power turned on.
+What You Can’t Do: Electric bike riders may not bike across the Golden Gate Bridge with their power turned on.
 It is permitted to push them as you walk, or ride them in the power-off mode.
 Skateboarding, rollerblading and anything else with wheels except a bike are prohibited on the bridge.

 Bike Access Schedules: Bikes have 24-hour access to the Bridge, but have to use different sidewalks at different times.
 Click here to see the current access times.
 Construction schedules on the Bridge add further changes to these schedules.